Thursday, 4 June 2026

 Members interjecting.

 The DEPUTY SPEAKER: That is not a point of order.
-The member to continue on the amendments.

 James NEWBURY: As I was saying, from the moment the government proposed increasing public funding, we said that we did not support public funding.
 From the moment public funding was raised, we opposed public funding.
 At no point did we propose increasing public funding.
 This legislation increases public funding in the middle of a cost-of-living crisis, which all Victorians will be able to see.
 This legislation also leaves a back door open for the unions to bring big money into the Labor Party.
-All this bill shows Victorians is that this government is at the end of its days – and it is.
+All this bill shows Victorians is that this government is at the end of its days, and it is.

 When you bring a bill and a set of amendments into this place which are simply attempting to rig the system, what does it say to Victorians?
 Before the last election the CFMEU delivered $1.5 million to the Labor Party, and this bill allows that money to continue.
 That is what this bill does.
 It allows this money to continue.
 Sadly, unfortunately, the Parliament has not seen fit to stop it.
 Speaking to these amendments, for context, the coalition sought to stop that, because it is only fair and reasonable.
 I suspect, as has been indicated by the successful applicant in the first challenge, that may be one of their concerns.
 One of their concerns may be a system that is now in place where all big money is blocked except for the unions.
 How can it be?

-I also suspect that the core of the argument may be that the government is proposing to increase public funding on a bill at the same time as keeping low donation caps.
+I also suspect that the core of the argument may be that the government is proposing to increase public funding in a bill at the same time as keeping low donation caps.
 What the government is doing is strangling, frankly, the capacity of non-incumbents to see themselves funded, and there is a fundamental difference between our position and the government’s position.
 They with pride talk about their reliance on public funding, and our view is that donations are a fair and reasonable part of the electoral system.
 We are not hiding from that.
 We are not hiding from the fact that donations should be a fair and reasonable part of the electoral system.
 As the High Court said, a person’s right to donate is there.
 It is reasonable, and the government’s bill – unreasonably, I suspect – does not fix that constitutional issue.
 We have said that this bill will not fix the constitutional problems that the High Court laid out.
-We have said that repeatedly and we have also made clear that this bill rigs the system, and Victorians can see it.
+We have said that repeatedly, and we have also made clear that this bill rigs the system, and Victorians can see it.
 Whether the government can is frankly irrelevant, because they are at the end of their days.
-Only a government that is trying to rig the system would be showing how desperate it is, and we will not support it.
+Only a government that was trying to rig the system would be showing how desperate it is, and we will not support it.

 Jacinta ALLAN (Bendigo East – Premier) (04:49): I would like to thank members of this place and members of the Legislative Council – those who have supported this bill and who have been determined to sit through the night to restore integrity and transparency to Victoria’s political donation system.
 That is why we on this side of the house, and I do acknowledge the crossbench and political party representatives who supported the bill in the Legislative Council and who propose to support it in this place as well, were determined to sit for as long as was required to ensure that Victorians have the opportunity to determine the outcome of elections – not billionaires and not anonymous foreign donors, who clearly the Liberal–National parties want to see entrenched in our political donation system.
-That is why we have sat for a very long session – because we choose to vote for integrity and transparency, and we are determined to see this through.
-I must say, I think it tells Victorians everything they need to know about this craven, desperate, Liberal–National partnership who were choosing to use fake questions, ChatGPT-generated questions, to block and stall the restoration of integrity and transparency to our political donation system.
+That is why we have sat for a very long session, because we choose to vote for integrity and transparency, and we are determined to see this through.
+I must say, I think it tells Victorians everything they need to know about this craven, desperate Liberal–National partnership who were choosing to use fake questions, ChatGPT-generated questions, to block and stall the restoration of integrity and transparency to our political donation system.
 That tells Victorians everything they need to know.

 But just when you thought it could not get worse than that, we have seen in the dead of night the Leader of the Liberal Party filming social media posts in this place begging for donations.
 In a craven plea for donations –

-Brad Rowswell: On a point of order, Deputy Speaker – relevance.
+Brad Rowswell: On a point of order, Deputy Speaker: relevance.

 The DEPUTY SPEAKER: The Premier may have been straying from the amendments in front of the house.

-Jacinta ALLAN:If I can draw your attention to why this is relevant to the bill, the Leader of the Liberal Party in this place, who is opposing this legislation and wanting to see big donors – billionaires and foreign donors – have the opportunity to be entrenched in Victoria’s political system is out there –
+Jacinta ALLAN: If I can draw your attention to why this is relevant to the bill, the Leader of the Liberal Party in this place, who is opposing this legislation and wanting to see big donors – billionaires and foreign donors – have the opportunity to be entrenched in Victoria’s political system is out there –

 Members interjecting.